03 de September 2018

 The creative industries had a key role in the third Foreign Investment Meet in Bogota.
 During the event, speakers and around 500 attendees discussed the power of creativity to transform cities.
 They also discussed the challenges and opportunities of the orange economy as a dynamic power of foreign investment.

-During the opening of the event, Juan Gabriel Pérez (photo), Executive Director of Invest in Bogota, highlighted the fact that the Colombian capital is one of the three most important in the creative industries sector in Latin America, with international investment of more than $400 million USD in the last decade.
-“Thanks to this, Bogota is growing more than capitals such as Sao Paulo, Miami and Buenos Aires and has attracted international businesses the size of HBO, A&E Networks, Fox Telecolombia or Massive Software, amongst others,” said Pérez.
+During the opening of the event, Juan Gabriel Pérez (photo), Executive Director of Invest in Bogota, highlighted the fact that the Colombian capital is one of the three most important in the creative industries sector in Latin America, with an international investment of more than $400 million USD in the last decade.
+“Thanks to this, Bogota is growing more than capitals such as Sao Paulo, Miami, and Buenos Aires and has attracted international businesses the size of HBO, A&E Networks, Fox Telecolombia or Massive Software, amongst others,” said Pérez.

 The third Foreign Investment Meet in Bogota served to show some of the projects with which the city is working to maintain its status as one of Latin America’s creative hubs.
 Two of the most highlighted examples of the day were the renovated Arena Movistar, the first Public Private Cultural Association of the country – and that will open its doors in the following weeks – as well as the Bronx Creative District.

 During the event, there were presentations about models of successful creative districts in London and Lisbon.
 At the same time, there was an analysis of the business impact that these projects have had on their respective cities, as well as the lessons that Bogota could learn from these types of initiatives at other latitudes.

 Another of the event’s panels focused on the future of creative industries in Latin America.
 In this space, Colombian businesses that had managed to get their companies to stand out on the international market agreed on the evolution displayed by creative industries in Colombia.